LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

 A general polygon package (e.g. Python's [Shapely][Shapely]) will use one of the slower but more robust algorithms.
 This is unnecessary for convex hulls.
-For this this use case these algorithms can be simplified because it is known that there will always only be one region of intersection.
+For this use case these algorithms can be simplified because it is known that there will always only be one region of intersection.

 [Shapely]: https://shapely.readthedocs.io/en/stable/manual.html

-A simple algorithm for the finding the intersection of convex polygons is:
+A simple algorithm for finding the intersection of convex polygons is:
 1. Mark all points of polygon 1 in polygon 2 and vice versa.
-This requires $n$ points compared with $m$ edges each and vice versa, for $O(nm)$ running time.
+This requires $n$ points compared with $m$ edges each and vice versa, for $O(2nm)$ running time.
 2. Find all intersection points of the edges of polygon 1 with the edges of polygon 2.
 This requires comparing all $nm$ pairs of edges resulting in an $O(nm)$ running time.
 3. Order these points clockwise to get a single convex shape.